-The Modify Printer step in CUPS primarily applies to Zebra printers, which have the option of both an EPL1 and EPL2 driver in CUPS.
-If one is selected, but you are unable to print a test label in CUPS, you can select the other and print a test label to see which is correct for your system.
+The Modify Printer step in CUPS primarily applies to Zebra printers, which have the option of either an EPL1 and EPL2 driver.
+If one is selected, but you are unable to print a test label in CUPS, select the other and print a test label to see which is correct for your configuration.

 Uninstall any printer from your system that you no longer use or is a duplicate of another printer instance.

 Go to your Devices & Printers Control Panel.

 Right-click the printer icon, and select Remove Device from the contextual menu.

 This will prevent the possibility of selecting the printer with the wrong configuration in ShipStation.

 ShipStation uses the PDF format for labels by default, so it's best to make sure you have the most up-to-date version of Adobe's widely used PDF Reader so that your workstation interprets the documents correctly.

 You'll need to agree to Adobe's Terms of Service before their software will be fully functional.
 Open up any PDF file already on your computer, or start up Adobe Reader as you would any other program.
 Either of these actions will trigger Adobe's Terms of Service prompt.